dansfilms/RNG/README.md

 ## Getting Started

-To compile and run, download the source, navigate to the directory and run:
+To compile and run, download the source, navigate to the directory and run (from cmd/terminal):

 javac -d bin src/Main.java src/gui/*.java src/utils/*.java

+Then run

 java -cp bin Main